Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from York to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from York, you can arrive at Edinburgh in just 2h 24m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from York to Edinburgh is efficient and offers a scenic and comfortable experience.
+With frequent departures from York, you can reach Edinburgh in just 2 hours 17 minutes, making it one of the fastest and most convenient ways to travel between these two places.

 No, unfortunately, you need to transfer from York to Edinburgh.
 Still, the TrainPal Train Journey Planner helps you find the best train.
 Just input your origin or destination places, then click "Search" to see the suitable route.